-WASHINGTON (AP) - Mastering a second language can pump up your brain in ways that seem to delay getting Alzheimer's disease later on, scientists said Friday.
+WASHINGTON - Mastering a second language can pump up the brain in ways that seem to delay getting Alzheimer's disease later on, scientists said Friday.

-Never learned to habla or parlez?
 While the new research focuses mostly on the truly long-term bilingual, scientists say even people who tackle a new language later in life stand to gain.

-The more proficient you become, the better, but "every little bit helps," said Ellen Bialystok, a psychology professor at York University in Toronto.
+The more proficient the person becomes, the better, but "every little bit helps," said Ellen Bialystok, a psychology professor at York University in Toronto.